assaf/vanity.js/node/README.md

 * participant - Participant identifier
 * alternative - Alternative number
 * joined      - When participant joined the test (Date)
-* outcome     - Outcome
 * completed   - When participant completed the test (Date)

-#### splittest.stats(callback)

-Retrieve all that is known about this split test.

-Result passed to callback with:

-* created     - Timestamp when test was created
-* title       - Human readable title